Arealai/api-documentation/README.md

 - file_tag must indicate the CD file is either a "user" or "lender" document
 - product_name should be "cd_balancer"
 - if upload_session_uuid is null, CD comparision will be creating a new session, if it's a GUID existing session will be used instead, this will help grouping the CD balancing attempts under the same session for easier access.
+- if using in async mode (async_proc=1) a WebHook notification will be dispatched including the CD result and UI preview URL for quick accesss, if org has WebHook enabled.

 ```
 {